-- 4,670 or 12% of applications have been estimated to be for School Age Payment, based on the details of children included in the application form.
-Many eligible clients may be eligible for Auto-Award of School Age Payment if they are in receipt of Scottish Child Payment.
-The 2023/24 application window for School Age Payment applications opened on 1 June 2023 [Table 2]. - 31,665 or 83% of applications have been estimated to be for Best Start Foods, based on the details of children included in the application form [Table 2]. - 3,105 or 8% of applications have been classified as unknown, due to not containing details of eligible children [Table 2].
+- 44,860 or 84% of applications have been estimated to be for Best Start Foods, based on the details of children included in the application form [Table 2]. - 4,435 or 8% of applications have been classified as unknown, due to not containing details of eligible children [Table 2].